syncpoint/terrain-rgb/README.md

 # ToDo

 1. Reduce the number of tiles by skipping the areas without elevation data.
 We estimate the potential savings are approximately 35%.
-2. Examine the artefacts in the alps.
-3. Verify the elevation on randomly distributed locations over Austria.
+2. Verify the elevation on randomly distributed locations over Austria.
-4. __As of Feb.
+3. __As of Feb.
 17 2020 new data has been published [Digitales Geländemodell - 10m](https://www.data.gv.at/katalog/dataset/46a7a06a-f69b-405e-aac2-77f775449ad3).
 The GeoTIFF now contains a second band used for transparency.__ Maybe this renders 1) obsolete.

 # References